ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 ter for drinking, the other for evapora-
 tion
 and be can always have a supply
-of cold water in warm weather
+of cold water in warm weather.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_homer_ver01:data:sn88061082:00212470314:1874071801:0530/pct:77.618490,80.963455,9.976594,7.043189/!600,600/0/default.jpg"/>
 </td>